neringabickmore/moneypot/README.md

 For all **headers** I used [Noto Sans JP](https://fonts.google.com/specimen/Noto+Sans+JP?query=noto) font and all **other text** [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).

-#### Icons ####

-I have used icons provided by [Font Awesome](https://fontawesome.com) and are self explanatory.

-Icons helped me to enhance visual display, minimise the amount of text and more importantly to ease the navigation, given the game is desiged for young children with limited reading skills.

 #### Colours ####

 I chose the colours that I felt are quite strong and impactfull yet not *"screaming"*.